alexjoo-kang/MegaClustFold/README.md

 python scripts/run_linclust.py data/autism_isoforms.fasta
 ```

+As a result, cluster_members.tsv and clustered_representatives.fasta will be created at the data/ directory.

 #### (2) Clean FASTA headers

 ```bash
 python strict_clean_clustered_fasta.py
 ```

+As a result, clustered_representatives_cleaned.fasta will be created at the data/ directory.

 ---

 ## 🔬 Optional: Structure Prediction with ColabFold